jerryhgladinet/docs/README.md

 1. build the docs

-    1. change directory to each projects, such as admin
+    1. use a command line prompt, change directory to each projects, such as admin
     1. make html
+    1. the above can be done from either Windows environment or Linux environment

 ## Hosting Instruction